-The Annual Meeting of Shareholders of STRATTEC SECURITY CORPORATION, a Wisconsin corporation (hereinafter called the Corporation), will be held at the Manchester East Hotel, 7065 North Port Washington Road, Milwaukee, Wisconsin 53217, on Thursday, October 22, 1998, at 2 p.m. local time, for the following purposes:
+The Annual Meeting of Shareholders of STRATTEC SECURITY CORPORATION, a Wisconsin corporation (the "Corporation"), will be held at the Manchester East Hotel, 7065 North Port Washington Road, Milwaukee, Wisconsin 53217, on Tuesday, October 24, 2000, at 2 p.m. local time, for the following purposes:

-- 1. To elect one Director to serve for a three-year term. - 2.
-To take action with respect to any other matters that may be properly brought before the meeting and that might be considered by the shareholders of a Wisconsin corporation at their annual meeting.
+- 1. To elect two Directors, each to serve for a three-year term. - $2.\ \,$ To take action with respect to any other matters that may be properly brought before the meeting and that might be considered by the shareholders of a Wisconsin corporation at their annual meeting.